roeybiran/launchbar-actions/README.md

 A collection of LaunchBar 6 actions.

+## To Do

+- Replace some of the NodeJS actions with lighter implementations in shell script, Python or Swift, all of which LaunchBar runs natively.

 ## Notes

-- Inside the `./shared` folder are a bunch of scripts, each of which is **required** by two or more given actions.
-The folder has to exist inside `~/Library/Application Support/LaunchBar/Actions/` or the dependents wouldn't work.
+- `./shared` contains code used by two or more actions.
+This folder **HAS** to exist inside `~/Library/Application Support/LaunchBar/Actions/` or the dependents wouldn't work.
-- Some actions execute compiled Swift programs that may require elevated permissions, such as "Full Disk Access" or access to the user's contacts.
+- Some actions execute compiled Swift programs that may require elevated permissions, such as "Full Disk Access" or contacts access.
 The source code for these can be found in the`./shared` folder.
-- Some actions require additional utilities and programs, such as [NodeJS](https://nodejs.org/en/), [ImageMagick](https://imagemagick.org/), [Pashua](https://github.com/BlueM/Pashua), and more.
-The actions were designed to look for their dependencies in their default installation directories.
+- Some actions require external programs, such as [NodeJS](https://nodejs.org/en/), [ImageMagick](https://imagemagick.org/), [Pashua](https://github.com/BlueM/Pashua), and more.
+The actions except those programs to be installed in their default directories.
 - Some actions are intented to work with my own [Hammerspoon setup](https://github.com/roeybiran/.hammerspoon).
 Those are prefixed with `hs`.

-## Actions

-_coming soon_